mayukhdas/MLNBoostDB/README.md

 excerpt: "Basic overview for commandline arguments used by MLNBoostDB.
 The Development version of Marcin's code on database integration of MLN-Boost.
 A wrapper ensures same ars structure as MLN-Boost."
 ---

-*Note that this is for learning a Boosted MLN with in-memory Relational Database integration.*
+*Note that this is for learning a Boosted MLN with in-memory Relational Database integration (Malec et al. ILP 2016).
+Most arguments are same as the original MLN-Boost(Khot et al. ICDM 2011) platform*
+### Primary Runnable Binary

+* `MLN-Boost-DB.jar`

+*Download the whole repository for easy resolution of dependencies*

 ### Simple Usage: